andruhon/gaunt-sloth-assistant/README.md

 ## Configuration

 > Gaunt Sloth currently only functions from the directory which has a configuration file (`.gsloth.config.js`, `.gsloth.config.json`, or `.gsloth.config.mjs`) and `.gsloth.guidelines.md`.
+Configuration files can be located in the project root or in the `.gsloth/.gsloth-settings/` directory.

 Configuration can be created with `gsloth init [vendor]` command.
-Currently, vertexai, anthropic, groq, deepseek and openai can be configured with `gsloth init [vendor]`.
+Currently, vertexai, anthropic, groq, deepseek, openai and google-genai can be configured with `gsloth init [vendor]`.
 For OpenAI-compatible providers like Inception, use `gsloth init openai` and modify the configuration.

 More detailed information on configuration can be found in [CONFIGURATION.md](./docs/CONFIGURATION.md)